We answer your questions about email newsletters, apps, contact details and more

-SowetanLIVE is the website of the Sowetan, the English-language South African daily newspaper that started in 1981 as a liberation struggle publication.
+SowetanLIVE is the website of the Sowetan, the English-language SA daily newspaper that started in 1981 as a liberation struggle publication.

 Until August 2019, the SowetanLIVE website also published content from the weekly celebrity news and gossip tabloid Sunday World.
 Tiso Blackstar Group (now Arena Holdings) sold the Sunday World newspaper in mid-2019 to Fundudzi Media, though the SowetanLIVE web archive still contains all Sunday World content up to August 31 2019.